ADA Transition Plan and Accessibility Services

-The King County Road Services Division (Roads) recently completed a Draft Americans with Disabilities Act Transition Plan.
+The King County Road Services Division (Roads) completed an Americans with Disabilities Act Transition Plan in April 2021.
 This plan will guide our efforts to make sidewalks, curb ramps and street crossings on unincorporated King County roads more accessible to all.

-This draft plan was developed using input from community members, an assessment of existing pedestrian facilities, and analyses of county policies, practices, and finances.
-The draft plan addresses all pedestrian facilities maintained by Roads, and does not include roads located inside city limits, highways, or trails.
+The plan was developed using input from community members, an assessment of existing pedestrian facilities, and analyses of county policies, practices, and finances.
+The plan describes how pedestrian facilities were evaluated and prioritized, how much it will cost to improve each type of facility, and a timeline for improvements.
+The plan addresses all pedestrian facilities maintained by Roads, and does not include roads located inside city limits, highways, or trails.

-Read the King County Road Services Draft ADA Transition Plan PDF 12MB
+Read the King County Road Services ADA Transition Plan Download PDF document (6MB)

 John Vander Sluis

 On this page

 To request curb ramps and other ADA accommodations in the public right of way – or if you need help with other road maintenance and traffic safety issues in unincorporated King County, such as downed stop signs or signals that are out— call our 24/7 Road Helpline at 1-800-527-6237 (1-800-KC-ROADS), 24 hours a day.